The Insider’s Guide to Password Spraying, Brute Force & Credential Stuffing Attacks

 Credential Stuffing

 Credential stuffing is another form that authentication attacks may take.
 In credential stuffing, valid credentials for one service are used to attempt to authenticate to other services.
 Unfortunately, password reuse is still extremely common and compromised account credentials are constantly being bought and sold online by threat actors.
 Often these compromised credentials will be leveraged to authenticate to additional services, applications, or systems.
 Collections of compromised credentials, known as “dumps,” are publicly available if you know where to look.
 These dumps are frequently used by threat actors to attempt to compromise additional accounts belonging to the affected user.
 For example, a set of compromised credentials may be used to attempt to authenticate to that same user’s email, bank(s), social media accounts, or even their employer’s network!
-Utilizing Multi-Factor Authentication (MFA), along with lengthy, unique, passwords for every account can go a long way in mitigating credential stuffing attacks.
+Utilizing Multi-Factor Authentication (MFA), along with lengthy, unique, passwords for every account and a password manager to organize them can go a long way in mitigating credential stuffing attacks.
 Check out LMG’s recommended password practices in a great post written by my colleague, Ben Kast.

 Credential stuffing can be effective on pentests, though I don’t use it as frequently as brute-forcing or password spraying.
-There have countless times during pentests where I’ve stumbled upon credentials stored in a text file, word doc, spreadsheet, you name it, with no indication where or what they may be used for.
+There have been countless times during pentests where I’ve stumbled upon credentials stored in a text file, word doc, spreadsheet, you name it, with no indication where or what they may be used for.
 This is where credential stuffing comes in!

 I’ve found BruteSpray to be an effective tool for credential stuffing attacks, though there are certainly others.
 The following screenshot shows BruteSpray utilizing the username “Administrator” and password “2Many$ecrets” to attempt to authenticate to the SSH, FTP, Telnet, and SMB services across the hosts contained in an Nmap .gnmap output file.